Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Asymptotic distribution

 \section{Asymptotic distribution}

-Consistently with the estimation strategy introduced in Section \ref{Section:estimation}, we present asymptotic results on the fixed effects, for a fixed value of $\Sigma_\mathbf{b}$.
-Similarly, we study the asymptotic properties of the covariance estimator $\hat{\Sigma}_\mathbf{b}$, for fixed values of the fixed effect components.
+Consistently with the estimation strategy introduced in Section 3, we derive asymptotic results for the fixed effects, for a fixed value of $\Sigma_\mathbf{b}$.
+Similarly, we study the asymptotic properties of the covariance estimator $\hat{\Sigma}_\mathbf{b}$ for fixed values of the fixed effect components.